JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_dependencies.md

 <procedure title="Required Steps">

-To express dependencies on classes from other plugins or modules, perform the following three required steps detailed below on this page:
+To express a dependency on classes from other plugins or modules, perform the following three required steps detailed below on this page:

 1. Locate Plugin ID
 2. Project Setup
 3. Declaration in <path>plugin.xml</path>

-If `NoClassDefFoundError` occurs at runtime, it means that either Step 3 was omitted or loading the plugin dependency failed (please check log files from [Development Instance](ide_development_instance.md#development-instance-settings-caches-logs-and-plugins)).
+If `java.lang.NoClassDefFoundError` occurs at runtime, it means that either Step 3 was omitted or loading the plugin dependency failed (please check log files from [Development Instance](ide_development_instance.md#development-instance-settings-caches-logs-and-plugins)).

 </procedure>

 ## 1. Locating Plugin ID and Preparing Sandbox

 A compatible version must be chosen carefully according to the plugin's [compatibility](build_number_ranges.md).

+### JetBrains Marketplace

-For plugins published on [JetBrains Marketplace](https://plugins.jetbrains.com)
+For plugins published on [JetBrains Marketplace](https://plugins.jetbrains.com):

-- open plugin's detail page
+1. Open plugin's detail page
-- select <control>Versions</control> tab
+2. Select <control>Versions</control> tab
-- open detail page for the desired version, displaying the <control>Compatibility Range</control> and <control>Plugin ID</control>
+3. Open detail page for the desired version, displaying the <control>Compatibility Range</control> and <control>Plugin ID</control>

+### Other Plugins

 For bundled and non-public plugins, locate the plugin's main JAR file containing <path>META-INF/plugin.xml</path> descriptor with `<id>` tag (or `<name>` if not specified).
+Bundled plugins are located in <path>$PRODUCT_ROOT$/plugins/$PLUGIN_NAME/lib/$PLUGIN_NAME$.jar</path>.

+### Preparing Sandbox

 If the plugin is not bundled with the target IDE, run the (sandbox) [IDE Development Instance](ide_development_instance.md) of your target IDE and install the plugin there.